grimdoomer/Halo-2-HD/README.md

 Once the patch is applied you will need to copy the patched xbe file and the hd_config.ini file into your Halo 2 game folder on your Xbox console.
 You'll also want to edit the config file and adjust any settings you'd like to change.
-Additional information for what the settings are and how to change them can be found in the wiki.
+Additional information for what the settings are and how to change them can be found in the wiki: [Configuration File](https://github.com/grimdoomer/Halo-2-HD/wiki/Configuration-File).

 Compiling the patch from scratch requires a few different tools.
-The process is explained in detail in the wiki.
+The process is explained in detail in the wiki: [Compiling](https://github.com/grimdoomer/Halo-2-HD/wiki/Compiling).

 ## FAQ
 **Q**: Do I need a CPU upgraded console in order to use this patch? \